TechnionTDK/jbs-mekorot-android/README.md

-# Jewish Bookshelf Android - jbs-mekorot-android
+# "Sulamot" app for the Jewish Bookshelf
-An Android Application providing accessibility to the texts of the jewish book shelf with various options that functions as a search engine for texts (mekorot) within the Jewish Bookshelf.
+An Android application providing accessibility to the texts of the jewish book shelf with various options that functions as a search engine for texts (mekorot) within the Jewish Bookshelf.

+// Try to improve, and mention the Linked Dataset that we are developing, may link to https://github.com/TechnionTDK/jbs-project

+## Basic app flow

+// use bullets.
+Make the items more short and precise.

 The user while interacting with the app (clicking on the floating action button) enters a name of a perek/parasha and receives the set of psukim of that makor.

+Example:
+- Getting the text of Parasha/Perek from the Tanach.
+- Select psukim (verses), or select all the psukim.

 At this moment, the psukim tab fills up with the psukim of the selected Makor, and the user has an option to mark a set of psukim of his choice.